lerna-stack/akka-entity-replication/docs/implementation_guide.md

       // Absolute path to the journal plugin configuration entry.
       // The journal stores Raft-committed events.
       journal.plugin = ""

-      // Absolute path to the query plugin configuration entry.
-      // The query is used by Raft EventHandler. query.plugin = ""
     }
 }
 ```